 Let’s start with Jimmy Wilde, without question one of the greatest fighters of all-time, who owns what may be the longest winning streak in pugilistic history.
-In fact, it’s so long it would appear to be beyond precise account as some sources say he went 93-0 before losing to Tancy Lee in 1915, others say he was 104-0, and still others put it somewhere inbetween.
+In fact, it’s so long it would appear to be beyond precise account as some sources say he went 93-0 before losing to Tancy Lee in 1915, while others say it was as high as 104-0.
 Either way, it’s a mark that dwarfs 50-0, let alone 49-0.
 Wilde is regarded by many as both the greatest flyweight of all-time and the best fighter to ever emerge from the U.K., and in addition to retiring with an incredible final tally of 132-3-1, he had 99 knockouts in his 132 wins, making him, pound-for-pound, one of the greatest punchers in boxing history.
 Bottom line: if Jimmy Wilde doesn’t put 49-0 into perspective for you, then you’re being a bit thick-headed, aren’t you?

 But check this out: Young Griffo won 124 in a row.
 Sugar Ray Robinson went 91 straight without a loss.
 Willie Pep owns not one, but two amazing win streaks.
 He reeled off 62 victories before dropping a decision to Sammy Angott, and then picked up where he left off and won 72 straight.
 Julio Cesar Chavez vanquished 87 opponents in a row, while Carlos Monzon once went 80 straight without a loss.
 And though the records are a bit sketchy, some maintain that British lightweight Hal Bagwell won 180 in a row, but you don’t hear anyone declaring Bagwell is “TBE,” do you?